pankajghosh-old/BlancNote/pages/ReactJs props vs state.md

       document.body
       );

-We will now try to add interactivity to this component.
+Pretty simple, huh?
+Though that is one boring button, so lets add user interactivity to it.
 If user clicks this button, it should show as selected.

-We need to to change the class of this component on click.
-From Rule 1, it is time we add state to this component.
+We need to to change the class of this component (from `btn-default` to `btn-success`) on a user click.
+It is time we add state to this component.

+React provides us with 2 main methods to handle state of any component:

+ * `getInitialState`: This method, as the name suggests, is responsible for setting up initial state of the component.
+This method is guarenteed to be executed once during a component's lifecycle.
+ * `setState`: Use this method to modify state of the component.
+Leave it to React to re-render the component whenever state gets updated, as we shall see below.

+We add a plain old event handler `handleClick` which modifies the state of the component.

     var Button = React.createClass({
       getInitialState: function() {